GeertJohan/go.hid/readme.md

 ```

 ### License:
 The go code in this project is licenced under a a Simplified BSD license.
-Please read the [LICENSE file][LICENSE].
+Please read the [LICENSE file](LICENSE).

 ### TODO:
 At this point, the package works for linux with hidraw.